Caden64/blog/src/data/RustForRustaceans.md

 }
 ```

-This code now works becuse x and y are now being borrowed with the added syntax of *&* insted of being owned by the add function
+This code now works because x and y are now being borrowed with the added syntax of *&* insted of being owned by the add function